ottooooooooo/ottos-silly-links/README.md

 ## Filters and Userscripts
 [uBlock Origin](https://ublockorigin.com/) and [Tampermonkey](https://www.tampermonkey.net/)
+Also i'm not explaining this to you just look it up

 - [Antipaywall](https://raw.githubusercontent.com/liamengland1/miscfilters/master/antipaywall.txt) and [Browse Websites w/o logging in](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt)
   > Silly Antipaywall, read articles like a normal person